 Buses for Trat leave from both Ekkamai Bus Terminal as well as Mo Chit Northern Bus Terminal in Bangkok.
 Unless you live somewhere very close to Mo Chit, your better option is traveling from Ekkamai Bus Terminal which is conveniently located right in front of the Ekkamai BTS Station.

-There are regular air-con services from 4am to midnight roughly every 90 minutes, the one way fare is 225 Baht.
-Highly depending on the traffic in Bangkok, the trip takes between 5 and 6 hours.
+There are regular air-con services from 5am to midnight roughly every 90 minutes, the one way fare is currently 252 Baht.
+Highly depending on the traffic in Bangkok, the trip takes between 6 and 7 hours.

-Once you have reached the bus terminal in Trat (see picture below), you can take a songthaew pick-up taxi to Thanon Thana Charoen (the guesthouse area in downtown, about 3km from the bus terminal).
-The one way fare for a private ride is 60 Baht (negotiable).
+Once you have reached the bus terminal in Trat (picture below), you can take a songthaew pick-up taxi to Thanon Thana Charoen (the guesthouse area in downtown, about 3km from the bus terminal).
+The one way fare is 60 Baht (negotiable).

 Bangkok to Trat by Minivan

 Minivans from Ekkamai Bus Terminal in Bangkok run every hour from 5am to 6pm.
-The one way fare is 300 Baht and the trip takes about 5 hours, again depending on the traffic on Sukhmvit Road until you reach the Highway.
+The one way fare is 350 Baht and the trip takes about 5 hours, again depending on the traffic on Sukhumvit Road until you reach the Highway.

 Bangkok to Trat / Koh Chang by Flight

-There is no airport on Koh Chang and any of its neighbor islands, so you need to take a ferry to the islands (see below).
+There is no airport on Koh Chang itself and any of its neighbor islands (which is a good thing), so you need to take a ferry to the islands (see info above).

 Trat to Koh Kood

-There is an efficient public boat service from Ao Yai on mainland Trat to Koh Kood with the “Ko Kut Express”.
-There are two departures daily, one in the morning and one in the afternoon (10am and 2pm).
-The one way fare is 350 Baht and the trip takes about 90 minutes.
+There is an efficient public boat service from Laem Sok Pier on mainland Trat to Ao Salad on Koh Kood with Boonsiri Ferries.
+There are two departures daily – one at noon and one in the afternoon (12pm and 3:10pm).
+The one way fare is 500 Baht including hotel pick drop off / pick up on Koh Kood and the trip takes about 90 minutes.